I’ve never been more thrilled to have found Cassis when I was researching for my trip.

 PS: When you’re leaving Cassis, I’d also highly recommend getting on the bus at least an hour and a half prior to your train departure.

-I left an hour prior and very, very lucky that my train back to Nice (towards Toulon, platform across the station) was one minute late.
+I left an hour prior and was very, very lucky that my train back to Nice (towards Toulon, platform across the station) was one minute late.
+Made it onto the platform just in time!